 Keep your RFID / NFC cards and devices in a Faraday cage.
 Keep your passport, Global Entry card, and any RFID-capable banking cards in an RFID wallet / aluminum foil so they can’t be read without your knowledge.
 (This is no longer an issue for EMV-enabled banking cards, assuming the bank correctly implemented security and uses the chip to secure radio communications).
 If you have a newer car with keyless entry or keyless ignition, same applies to your car remote – the signal can be boosted, and so can your car.

-Don’t leave your vehicle registration and insurance cards in the car – keep it with your license instead.
+Don’t leave your vehicle registration and insurance cards in your car – they have your personal information.
+Keep them on you instead (in a wallet with your license, for example).

 Don’t use the DNA “testing” services if you can’t do it anonymously.
-The data isn’t technically public, but it is available to researchers and the three-letter-agencies.
-Once you’ve done it, you can’t take it back.
+The data isn’t supposed to be public, but it is available for research and to law enforcement (without a warrant).
+Once you’ve done it, you no longer have control over it.
 Don’t let the Gattaca dystopia come true.
+Also it may interfere with your ability to get some types of insurance.

 No argument against uBlock Origin.
 Adblock Plus (ABP) is also open source (Privacy Badger was based on it) and they support the same subscription list formats.
 ABP just doesn’t have a very good interface for subscribing, but you can find the lists if you look for them.
 ABP 3.0 is annoying enough that I might soon switch to uBlock.